jamcgrath/recruiter-autoresponse/README.md

 ## the autoresponse

 ```
 Thanks you for reaching out.
 I'm always interested in hearing about new and exciting opportunities.
-As a software engineer I'm sure you can imagine that I get a very high volume of recruiters reaching out via email and LinkedIn.
-However, I don't have the time to hop on a call with everyone who reaches out.
+As a software engineer I get a very high volume of recruiters reaching out via email and LinkedIn.
+Which means that I don't have the time to hop on a call with everyone who reaches out.

 I would love to continue the conversation, but before I do, I'd like to know the level of seniority that you're looking for.